-The final report from the Committee was presented to Council on January 18th, 2024, and discussed at the February 15th, March 21st, April 18th.
+The final report from the Committee was presented to Council on January 18th, 2024, and discussed on February 15th, March 21st, and April 18th.
 The ordinance was redrafted to incorporate the recommendations of the committee.
 At the May 16th meeting, the Council authorized a public release draft to enable continued community engagement.
 At the August 7th meeting, the Council requested changes based on legal analysis of the earlier draft.
 The redrafted ordinance continues to advance the strategic priority related to Quality Infrastructure.
 Modifications address Community Look & Feel and Governance.
-They do so at the expense of the Financial Health priorities.
+The Financial Health receives a lesser benefit as a result of the modifications.
+The City Council authorized the current draft for public release on September 16th, 2024.